-Q107: Are there similar rules for other industries that periodically have shutdowns?
+Q102: Are there similar rules for other industries that periodically have shutdowns?

-A107: No, there are not.
-An employer other than an educational institution may treat periods when it shuts down or when work is unavailable as periods in which the employee worked no hours.
+A102: No. An employer other than an educational institution may treat periods when it shuts down or when work is unavailable as periods in which the employee worked no hours.
 This includes industries related to education that are affected by the school year - unless the employer is the actual educational institution, it can treat time off during the summer simply as time with no hours of service.

-Q108: What happens if an employee takes a leave of absence during a stability period and the employer uses the look-back method?
+Q103: What happens if an employee takes a leave of absence during a stability period and the employer uses the look-back method?

-A108: If the employee is on a leave other than a leave under FMLA, USERRA, or for jury duty, the 13- or 26week break in service rule explained in Q&A 105 and Q&A 106 applies to any period of unpaid leave.
+A103: If the employee is on a leave other than a leave under FMLA, USERRA, or for jury duty, the 13- or 26- week break in service rule explained in $\underline{Q\&A\ 100}$ and $\underline{Q\&A\ 101}$ applies to any period of unpaid leave.
 (Paid leave is considered hours worked.
-See Q&A 13).
+See $Q\&A\ 13$ ).